-We have a specific webpage dedicated to our International Office which should provide all the information international students choosing to study in the UK will need.
+We have a specific webpage dedicated to Global Engagement which should provide all the information international students choosing to study in the UK will need.
 You can e-mail the office directly at email@example.com.

-The Freedom of Information Act 2000 allows the public right of access to any information held by, or on behalf of, public authorities, including Cardiff Metropolitan University.
-The public now has the opportunity to request information so that they can better understand how the University makes decisions, spends its resources and how it carries out its work.
+The Freedom of Information Act (FOIA) 2000 allows the public right of access to any information held by, or on behalf of public authorities, including Cardiff Metropolitan University.
+The public now has the opportunity to request information so that it can better understand how the University makes decisions, spends its resources and how it carries out its work.
 Cardiff Metropolitan University and its associated activities, including its subsidiary companies, will all be open to increased public scrutiny.

 Cardiff Metropolitan University needs to: